- Mr P A Delaney (Head of French)

 Trips & Visits

-Students from Upper Fifth onwards (Year 11 – Year 13) at Solihull School can take advantage of language specific travel bursaries which will allow them to travel independently to the country of the target language and immerse themselves in the language and culture.
-Pupils in Shell Form and Fourth Form (Years 8 & 9) also have the opportunity to travel to Paris for five days.
+Pupils from Upper Fifth onwards (Year 11 – Year 13) at Solihull can take advantage of language specific travel bursaries which will allow them to travel independently to the country of the target language and immerse themselves in the language and culture.